Read the Latest

 While at Magee, the Watsons met Carol May, RN, MSN, MBA, CHPN, who was visiting families in Magee’s NICU.
 May is manager of the Supportive Care Program at UPMC Children's Hospital of Pittsburgh, which aims to improve the quality of life for patients and families facing life-threatening diseases.

 May recommended the Watsons take advantage of the Complex Care Center at UPMC Children’s Hospital.
-Under the direction of Stacey Cook, MD, PhD, the center serves as the central point of contact for families with children with complex medical needs who use many services at UPMC Children’s —families just like Niko’s.
+The center serves as the central point of contact for families with children with complex medical needs who use many services at UPMC Children’s —families just like Niko’s.

 “Nikki is truly a warrior.
-She epitomizes the role of the parent advocate,” says Dr. Cook.
+She epitomizes the role of the parent advocate,” says a UPMC Children's doctor.
 “She never gave up on Niko and he is thriving in a way that is truly inspiring.
 It is an honor to participate in his care.”

-After the Watsons started working with Dr. Cook, Niko began his own journey.
+After the Watsons started working with UPMC Children's, Niko began his own journey.
 He had a hernia repair at 5 weeks.
 At 8 weeks, Niko began infusion therapy with Luigi Garibaldi, MD, director of the Division of Pediatric Endocrinology.
 Today, he continues to undergo a four-hour infusion every 10 weeks at UPMC Children’s Infusion Center to strengthen his bones as they grow.

 Nikki says, “some of the real superstars are the IV team — Jonathan, Arlene, and Christy,” “They are the real rock stars who administer an IV with no tourniquet on a fragile kid like Niko.
 They say he has great veins!”

 Niko also was a candidate for a specialized surgery offered at another children’s hospital.
-Dr. Cook advocated with the insurance companies so that he could undergo bilateral femur and tibial rodding surgery on April 30, 2019.
+His doctor advocated with the insurance companies so that he could undergo bilateral femur and tibial rodding surgery on April 30, 2019.
 The surgery put telescoping rods in his femurs and his tibias — all four bones at the same time.